tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 16+:_ You heal using a recovery and add +4 hp to the total (champion: +10 hp; epic: +25 hp).

 **Quirk:** You grow small extra appendages that slowly wither away over days or weeks.

 ---

+#### Scout’s Cloak

+Gives +2 to attempts to hide in darkened areas, or at night.
+You may share this bonus with up to two other nearby allies.

+**Quirk:** Paranoid.

+---